-The third moment and my favorite for the break are when you lead by 4,5 points difference, and your opponent only gets you a point difference.
+The third moment, my favorite for the break is when you lead by a 4,5 points difference, and your opponent only gets you a point difference.
 Then, with a short break, you stop his series just when he thought he would catch up with you.
 As he gets closer, he has self-confidence, but you will break his series of points with that break.

 3. Speed up your footwork